 As mentioned earlier, the Kyanite is an excellent mid-layer.
 We often wore it between a t-shirt and an insulated jacket.
 While it doesn't have thumb loops, the elastic cuffs are tight enough that they don't ride up your arms when putting them through the sleeves of another jacket.
 This Jacket has a slim, athletic cut, so it doesn't bunch up and feel uncomfortable under other layers.

 The Kyanite doesn't fare well when exposed to the elements.
 The wind cut right through to our tester during his bike commutes.
-There is no DWR treatment on this fleece like the R1 Techface Hoody, so water soaks through almost immediately, but underneath a wind or waterproof layer, the Kyanite offers a thin layer of cozy insulation, and it feels great against the skin, especially compared to a nylon rain jacket.
+There is no DWR treatment on this fleece, so water soaks through almost immediately, but underneath a wind or waterproof layer, the Kyanite offers a thin layer of cozy insulation, and it feels great against the skin, especially compared to a nylon rain jacket.

 The Kyanite falls into the midweight fleece category tipping the scales at 13.4oz.
 Perfectly packable for the backcountry.
-However, our testers feel the lighter weight Patagonia R1 Hoody is warmer.
+However, our testers feel there are lighter weight fleeces out there that perform better.

 Soft fleece dries quickly, but can't repel even light precip.

-This jacket is fully equipped for all mountain adventures but looks fairly simple and low key, and our testers had no problem sporting it around town or around the house.
-It's available in five colors; Triton, Woad, Rooibos, Black, and Nighthawk.
+This jacket is fully equipped for all-mountain adventures but looks fairly simple and low key, and our testers had no problem sporting it around town or around the house.

 If you want that dinosaur skeleton logo on your clothes, you gonna have to pay up.
-This fleece will set you back $179, but you'll get a good mid layer with the quality we've come to expect from Arc'teryx.
+This fleece will set you back a hefty sum, but you'll get a good mid layer with the quality we've come to expect from Arc'teryx.

 Small, soft zipper pulls reduce bulk and are better for layering.

-The Arc'teryx Kyanite scores middle of the road in all our metrics.
+The Arc'teryx Kyanite is a solid fleece that scores fairly in many of our metrics.
 It's a well-made jacket, but it lacks the never-take-it-off-even-to-sleep comfort of the Patagonia R1 Hoody, which remains the king of the breathable mid-layers.